Centers for Medicare & Medicaid Services (CMS), HHS.

 The person-centered approach is a process, directed by the individual with long-term support needs, and may also include a representative whom the individual has freely chosen.
 The person-centered plan shall identify the strengths, preferences, needs (clinical and support), and desired outcomes of the individual.
 The person-centered process enables the individual to choose others to serve as important contributors and members of the team in the planning process.

-These participants in the person-centered planning process enable and assist the individual to identify and access a personalized mix of paid and non-paid services.
+These participants in the person-centered planning process enable and Start Printed Page 21314assist the individual to identify and access a personalized mix of paid and non-paid services.
 This process and the resulting service and support plan, also called a plan of care, will assist the individual in achieving personally defined outcomes in the most integrated community setting.
 The process is conducted in a manner that reflects what is important for the individual to meet identified clinical and support needs determined through a person-centered functional needs assessment process and what is important to the individual to ensure delivery of services in a manner that reflects personal preferences and choices and contributes to the assurance of health and welfare.
 The person-centered plan may also reflect whether and what services an individual may choose to self-direct.
 The plan should act as the basis for the building of an individual's budget, and the individual's ability to make decisions regarding the resources available to him or her.
 In collaboration with those that the individual has identified, he or she chooses planning goals to achieve these personal outcomes and to meet personal clinical and support needs.
 The identified personally-defined outcomes, preferred methods for achieving them, and the training supports, therapies, treatments, and other services the individual needs to achieve those outcomes become part of the written services and support plan.

 In addition to being driven by the individual receiving services, the person-centered planning process would—